 Embrace technology that may be new to you

 It’s entirely acceptable to make plans via text message these days, so if you insist on a phone call, you’re limiting your options.
 And social media is a perfectly fine way to meet people.
 In fact, some of the dating apps won’t allow you to join unless you have a Facebook account, and some make it a practice to show your potential matches a list of those people whom you both “know” in common (or more specifically, people to whom you are both connected via social media).
 “If you don’t make at least some attempt to use current technology, you’ll miss out on many quality people,” Bennett advises.
-Find out the online dating opening lines that are sure to land you a date.

 Google with caution